 The Literacy Practicum (LING 1900) is an outreach program sponsored by the CU Boulder Linguistics Department.
 We collaborate with Boulder community partners to support literacy development among various populations.
 Through our partners, Boulder Reads, The Family Learning Center, and University Hill Bilingual Elementary School we support elementary school children learning to read.
-Through our partners SWAP and Emily Griffiths Technical College, we foster literacy and oral language development to adults learning English.
+Through our partners SWAP and the International English Center we foster literacy and oral language development to adults learning English.

 The program matches CU Boulder Literacy Practicum volunteers, or “Buff Buddies,” to literacy and language learners in the Front Range area.
 Students enrolled in this community-based learning course have the opportunity to earn one extra credit hour while volunteering as a mentor for approximately 1-2 hours per week.